 Answer: When comparing a model which dichotomizes serum LDL into high and low levels (as we did in problems 1-3) versus one which treats serum LDL continuously, we are able to draw more precise conclusions if we avoid dichotomization.
 That is, we could reject the null hypothesis of no association between survival probability and serum LDL in favor of a hypothesis that death within 5 years is associated with lower mean serum LDL.
 When comparing to the models developed in problems 2 and 4 from homework #2, we are able to draw similar conclusions based on reparameterized models and different assumptions on variance between groups.

 A priori, I would have preferred the analyses done in the last question of this homework assignment for the following reasons: it is statistically much more precise to not dichotomize a continuous measure; it does not intuitively make as much sense to treat a subject with serum LDL of 161 mg/dL the same as a subject with 190 mg/dL (and not the same as a subject with 159 mg/dL); it is more scientifically relevant to compare the risk of an outcome given a predictor than to compare the risk of predictor given the outcome; and finally, we can avoid making false assumptions on the sample variance if we use a model which allows for heteroscedasticity.

+Score：2.5